raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Applying Resource Types and Traits

-A resource can specify the resource type from which it is derived using the OPTIONAL **type** property.
-The resource type MUST be the name of a resource type defined within the root-level resourceTypes property or in a library.
+A resource can specify the resource type from which it is derived using the OPTIONAL **type** node.
+The value MUST be the name of a resource type defined within the root-level resourceTypes node or in a library.
 Resource type definitions do not apply to existing nested resources.

-Similarly, a method can specify one or more traits it inherits using the OPTIONAL **is** property.
-The value of a trait is an array of any number of elements where each MUST be the name of a trait defined within the root-level traits property or in a library.
-A trait can also be applied to a resource by using the **is** property.
-Using this property is equivalent to applying the trait to all methods for that resource, whether declared explicitly in the resource definition or inherited from a resource type.
-A trait is applied to a method in left-to-right order, according to the traits defined in the **is** property.
+Similarly, a method can specify one or more traits it inherits using the OPTIONAL **is** node.
+The value of a trait is an array of any number of elements where each MUST be the name of a trait defined within the root-level traits node or in a library.
+A trait can also be applied to a resource by using the **is** node.
+Using this node is equivalent to applying the trait to all methods for that resource, whether declared explicitly in the resource definition or inherited from a resource type.
+A trait is applied to a method in left-to-right order, according to the traits defined in the **is** node.
 Trait definitions do not apply to nested resources.

 The following example illustrates the application of resource types and traits.